-- This summer brought record-breaking heat to much of the West, and Colorado was no exception.
+- This summer brought record-breaking heat to much of the West, and Nevada was no exception.
 Las Vegas, Carson City and Reno all saw record high temperatures.
 Last year, Las Vegas witnessed its warmest year on record, and Reno recorded its 9th driest year.

 - Since the 1970’s the average number of fires over 1,000 acres each year has doubled in Nevada, and in August 2021, several counties in Nevada recorded their worst recorded air quality index due to wildfire smoke.

 If we do nothing, it will get worse for communities across the state and cost billions.